-And heartbreakingly I know so many women who were sexually abused as children: two by their grandfather, one by her brother, and ss for me, I was told that we were playing doctor when an older neighbor boy decided to play doctor with me in our next door neighbor’s basement.
+And heartbreakingly I know so many women who were sexually abused as children: two by their grandfather, one by her brother, and as for me, I was told that we were playing doctor when an older neighbor boy decided to take violate me with a stick in our next door neighbor’s basement.
 I was only 5 years old and had been taught never to make anyone uncomfortable, so I went along and ended up feeling confused, hurt, ashamed, and guilty.
 Because as children whatever happens to us, we feel it is our fault.
 I have never lost the shame, but was far luckier than the girls who were abused by family members or clergy which promises another whole layer of grief and betrayal.

 What can we do?
-My answer was to rear two strong boys and teach them that no person, whatever his or her gender, sexual orientation, color, background, nationality, religion, or level of poverty is disposable.
+My answer was to rear two sons and teach them that no person—whatever his or her gender, sexual orientation, color, background, nationality, religion, or level of povert—is disposable.

 Racism is a form of death–and not just for the person who is denigrated, but also for the soul of the person who allows hate to control their heart–or for the people who allow hate to define their government.